cstarkjp/Langevin/docs/index.md

 ###  _Tools for integrating APT-type Langevin equations._

-The `lvn`  package provides software tools to help integrate the evolving density field described by Langevin equations of absorbing phase transition (APT) type.
+The  [`lvn` package ](https://test.pypi.org/project/lvn/) provides software tools to help integrate a time-dependent density field described by Langevin equations of absorbing phase transition (APT) type.
-Directed percolation (DP) is the _type-example_ of such an absorbing phase transition; its Langevin equation is:
+[Directed percolation (DP)](references.md) is the _type-example_ of such an absorbing phase transition — its Langevin equation is:
 $$
     \partial_t\rho
     =